mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ### Component

-You can pass custom components, for example to replace the icons as show below:
+You can pass custom components—to replace the icons, for example—as shown below:

 {{"demo": "ArrowSwitcherComponent.js", "defaultCodeOpen": false, "disableAd": true}}